Management of under nutrition

 In the elderly, micronutrient deficiency is not uncommon and should be addressed.
 Adequate amounts of zinc are required to stimulate appetite.

 There is no evidence to suggest that nutritional deficiencies are a significant problem in individuals diagnosed with coeliac disease who are established on a gluten free diet.

-However, the malabsorption that occurs in undiagnosed and untreated coeliac disease can lead to multiple nutritional deficiencies.
-The most common nutritional problems include deficiencies of essential fatty acids, iron, vitamin D, vitamin K, calcium, magnesium, folic acid and zinc.
+However, the malabsorption that occurs in undiagnosed and untreated coeliac disease can lead to multiple nutritional deficiencies including iron, vitamin B12 and folate deficiency.